manageandmore/my_mm/util_scripts/README.md

-**Scripts to transfer data from google sheets to notion**
+**Scripts to transfer data from Google sheets to notion**

 **HOW TO USE** (should never be necessary unless all entries have been deleted on notion

-1. Follow the instructions here: https://developers.google.com/sheets/api/quickstart/python until have installed the google client library
+1. Follow the instructions here: https://developers.google.com/sheets/api/quickstart/python until have installed the Google client library
 2. Create a .env file in your clone of the repository with this structure:

 ```env